SURI yacht is a beautiful 63-meter (208 ft) yacht built by Halter Marine in 1978 and refitted in 2007 and again in 2012.

 These measurements make her the ideal expedition vessel since she is large enough to carry a good selection of equipment and provide luxurious amenities for her guests but still easy to navigate and maneuver even in shallow waters.

-Due to her being a former crabbing vessel, SURI is a sturdy yacht that can handle rough conditions in hostile regions like the waters around Antarctica.
+Due to her being a former crabbing vessel, the SURI yacht is a sturdy yacht that can handle rough conditions in hostile regions like the waters around Antarctica.

 She has an impressive range of 9,900 nautical miles and is the ideal yacht for those seeking unusual destinations that go beyond typical charter trips.

-SURI has a full displacement hull which allows for maximum stability both at anchor and when underway.
-She has a steel hull and aluminium superstructure adding up to a total volume of 1,352 tons.
+The SURI yacht has a full displacement hull which allows for maximum stability both at anchor and when underway.
+She has a steel hull and aluminum superstructure adding up to a total volume of 1,352 tons.

-Her 241,260-litre fuel tanks and 28,450-litre water reservoirs allow for complete autonomy and long excursions without having to replenish supplies at a harbour.
+Her 241,260-litre fuel tanks and 28,450-litre water reservoirs allow for complete autonomy and long excursions without having to replenish supplies at a harbor.

 The lower of the two can be used as a spacious helipad that allows even larger aircraft to land comfortably.